-DUI Hit And Run Charges In Tampa
+DUI Hit & Run Charges in Tampa

 Facing DUI Hit and Run Charges in Tampa?
 We Can Help.

 DUI hit and run charges refer to the crime of driving under the influence (DUI) and leaving the scene of an accident without reporting it.
 These are serious offenses with severe penalties in Florida.
 A DUI charge not only involves hefty fines, license suspension, and potential jail time, but it also reflects poorly on your driving record.
-On the other hand, a hit and run incident is considered extremely serious because it involves evading responsibility after a traffic accident.
-When combined, these two charges significantly increase the gravity of the crime.
-The state of Florida takes these matters very seriously, aiming to reduce incidents of drunk driving and encouraging drivers to be responsible on the road.

 What is considered a “Hit and Run” in Florida?